MartinGuehmann/PIA2/README.md

 ------------------------------------------------------------------------------------------

-PIA (Phylogenetically Informed Annotation) is a set of tools for the Galaxy Bioinformatics Platform.
-In general, PIA uses BLAST, an alignment program, and RAxML's read placement algorithm to put unknown sequences into pre-calculated phylogenetic trees.
+The original PIA (Phylogenetically Informed Annotation) is a set of tools for the Galaxy Bioinformatics Platform.
+In general, PIA uses BLAST, an alignment program, and standard RAxML's read evolutionary placement algorithm (RAxML-EPA) to put unknown sequences into pre-calculated phylogenetic trees.
 We provide 102 genes called LIT (Light Interaction Toolkit) - vision genes like phototransduction genets - for use in PIA.

+This version of PIA is designed to run from Bash and replaces RAxML-EPA with EPA-ng to run faster.

 License:
 All original source code for PIA is available under the MIT license (http://opensource.org/licenses/mit-license.html).
 See below: